Rape Monitoring Group digests

 Every year, the RMG publishes data of 44 different force areas in England and Wales (the 43 Home Office-funded police forces and the British Transport Police).
 This data shows how cases of rape are dealt with at all stages of the criminal justice process.

-We also published a text version of each force’s summary page in 2017/18.
+We also publish text versions of each force’s summary page.

 Content changes since this dashboard was first published, including refreshed data, are set out in this RMG dashboard change log.

 Releasing the data in this format promotes a more thorough analysis of how rape is dealt with across the criminal justice system.
-The RMG encourages those involved in preventing rape and supporting victims to read the dashboard for their local area, to prompt discussions about what needs to improve.
+The RMG encourages those involved in preventing rape and supporting victims to read the dashboard for their local area, and to use it to prompt discussions about what needs to improve.

 The data brings together Home Office data (published by the Office of National Statistics) with data from the Crown Prosecution Service (CPS) and the Ministry of Justice (MoJ).

 The data is gathered from different sources, over different timescales.
 This makes tracking the results of specific cases difficult.
 What it does show is the scale of reported rape and the variation of outcomes.

 Detailed caveats make it clear where comparisons can be made, and clarify why comparisons may be harder to make.